crypti/ccoin/readme.md

 ## Related

-[eth-price](https://github.com/crypti/eth-price) - Fetch and compare current ETH price to other cryptocurrencies in your terminal.
+[eth-price](https://github.com/crypti/eth-price) - Fetch and compare current ETH price to other currencies/cryptocurrencies in your terminal.

 ## License